gitsindonesia/ui-component/docs/guide/customization.md

 };
 ```

-After that, change the preset path to your local one:
+After that, change the preset path to your local one and you good to go.

 ```js{12}
 /** @type {import('tailwindcss').Config} */